 Where: Via degli Orfani, right next to the Pantheon

-Best wine bars in Rome
+Best Wine Bars in Rome

-After we’ve covered what the difference between trattoria, osteria and ristorante are, it’s time we learned about another Italian culinary establishment – the enoteca.
+After we’ve covered what the difference between trattoria, osteria and ristorante is, it’s time we learned about another Italian culinary establishment – the enoteca.
 On some occasions, your stomach will simply not be able to accommodate more carbs in the form of pizza or pasta.
 A great alternative is to have drinks and dinner in one of Rome’s wine bars, called enoteca.
 Respectable wine bars offer a huge selection of wines to suit any budget and have evolved to also include a selection of dishes that range from shareable nibbles to proper meals.
 Those who especially take a liking to cheese and cured meats will really appreciate Rome’s best wine bars.
 Where possible, reservations are highly recommended (over the phone).

 Cul de Sac